Interstitial Cystitis and Disability Insurance

 The interview with an SSA Claims Representative

 Don’t forget to bring a recent letter/report from your physician on your medical condition, your diagnosis and the tests that they used to establish the diagnosis and your inability to work.
 A doctor’s report is most helpful when it clearly states that you are unable to perform even sedentary work.
 A complete copy of your medical records is usually requested.
-We also suggest that you bring one or more articles on IC which clearly and simply explain the disease and it’s symptoms.
-A CME on IC/PBS is ideal.
-(Click here for our list!)
+We also suggest that you bring one or more articles on IC which clearly and simply explain the disease and symptoms.

 Should you provide records from a doctor who didn’t believe you?
 One of the biggest difficulties IC patients face is that we often go to three or four doctors before finding one who is sophisticated enough to make the diagnosis.
 Should we give SSA the names of doctors who were unsupportive?
 According to Ms. Shah, it depends upon how far back you want to go to establish your disability.
 If that was the only physician you were seeing, then you will have to provide that information to support your case.
 It can be useful, though, to have your current physician write an additional letter which states that many doctors aren’t knowledgeable of IC and may not believe in the disease.
 Based upon his/her examinations, your doctor should add that you clearly meet the diagnostic criteria for the disease.